bitdeli/bitdeli-docs/src/overview.rst

 The card script outputs its results as a combination of a dashboard and a textual summary.
 Bitdeli provides a growing set of **widgets** that the script can use to compose the dashboard.
-For details, see :ref:`bitdeli-widgets`.
+For details, see :mod:`bitdeli.widgets`.

 The card script is automatically executed every time the profiles change, so the card reflects changes in the data in real-time.